 - Parties decide to settle disputes for many reasons.
 These include (1) their predictions about the outcome based on law, facts, expert opinion, and the tribunal that would decide the case; (2) behavioral and social characteristics of the people and organizations that must change before a settlement can be reached; and (3) an understanding of the consequences of a decision to settle or not settle.
 I will try and identify these factors as soon as possible and ideally before any settlement negotiations begin.

 - Based on my confidential conversations, I will identify as early as possible the people and organizations that must be involved in the settlement process.
 These may include non-parties to a legal proceeding or people or entities that do not have a contractual obligation to mediate.
 Non-parties may include insurers, governmental agencies, family members and advisors, and experts on whom the parties have relied in formulating their settlement positions.

 - I will obtain the above information as soon as possible after I am appointed as a mediator and am empowered by law or agreement to have confidential conversations with people who have information relevant to the design of the settlement process.

 - If any of the parties is reluctant to engage me as a mediator, I agree to discuss with representatives of those parties whether my engagement can be in their best interests even if they believe they are not ready to begin a formal mediated settlement process.
 I will agree that anything discussed before I am retained as a mediator I will consider confidential if so requested.
-This obligation will be superseded when the parties execute an agreement to retain me.
+This obligation will be superseded when the parties execute an agreement to retain me as a formal mediator.

 - I will use my best effort to continue my education to maximize my settlement skills.